Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression

-This result shows that for under-parameterized linear regression models if the test sample ($x$) lies mostly in the subspace spanned by the eigenvectors with large eigenvalues, the corresponding regret is low and therefore the model prediction is similar to the genie's and can be trusted.
-For more information see \appref{appendix:pnml_linear_regression} and \citet{bibas2019new}.
+\end{theorem} This result deals with under-parameterized linear regression models.
+It shows that if the test sample $x$ lies in the subspace spanned by the eigenvectors with large eigenvalues, the corresponding regret is low.
+In this situation the model prediction is similar to the genie's and can be trusted.